Stone Pillow: Reception

 The movie was broadcast on CBS in November 1985.
-The film received rather mixed reviews, but was a ratings success.
+The film received mixed reviews, but was a ratings success.
 The telecast ranked 9th out of 68 programs airing that week, and brought in a 23.3 rating and a 33 share.
 The success of the film led Ball to make one last attempt to return to her comedy roots with Life with Lucy the next year.
 John J. O'Connor, in his review in The New York Times, wrote: " 'Stone Pillow' is a carefully contrived concoction, earnest but not above being cute and nearly outrageous in its determination to jerk a few tears.
 Accepted on that level, the exercise works reasonably well....
 Miss Ball is in total control, from the opening scene in which, emerging from a cocoon bed of green plastic garbage bags, she takes one look at the world and proclaims, 'Well, I'm still here.'"